md37971/DiceRollUIProject/README.md

 <br>

 > [!NOTE]
-> This repository contains sample login credentials in the logininfo folder and user directories to experiment with when testing the application.
+> Sample files including username folders, CSV files, TXT files, etc. have been included within this repository for experimenting when testing the application.

 <hr>